 Besides getting a new filter, you should know that the same excessive residues can block the unit’s fuel line.
 It’s easy to point out the fuel filter as the main culprit, but did you know that inspecting the hose is just as important?

-In our team’s years of lawn mower troubleshooting experience, the best method we can suggest is using a fuel valve or clamp for flow testing.
+In my years of lawn mower troubleshooting experience, the best method is using a fuel valve or clamp for flow testing.
 You can use compressed air to blow the debris and residues away from the tube.

 8. Spark Plug